 As New Narrative’s Head of Data Insights, part of my job involves scouring the internet to find out the latest trends and developments in digital marketing.
 Having read hundreds of blogs, listened to numerous podcasts and signed up for dozens of free trials, there is certainly plenty of information out there.

-But for my first blog post I thought it was worth going back to the basics.
+But for this blog post I thought it was worth going back to the basics.
 My goal is to walk you through what I consider to be the core components of B2B digital marketing.

 i.
 Content Strategy

 Creating content is no easy task but whatever your end goal, you need to start with a content marketing strategy.
 A good content strategy will set out how you intend to use various types of content, media and distribution channels so that they deliver your desired outcome.